puspabhatt22/analysis_portfolio/README.md

 ## Featured Project: Gamezone Sales Performance Analysis

 **Business Question:**
-How did revenue perform from 2019–2022, and which products and periods drove performance?
+How did revenue perform from 2019–2021, and which products and periods drove performance?

 **What I Did:**
 - Cleaned and analyzed 20,000+ sales transactions
 - Built an interactive Tableau dashboard
 - Identified high-performing products and periods, as well as underperforming categories
+- Provided actionable recommendation

 **Tools Used:**
 Excel | SQL | Tableau